FernandoLRubio/blog/docs/_posts/2023-12-14-denoising-with-machine-learning.md

 ---

->btw, if you do look at my code, I know it's horrendous.
+btw, if you do look at my code, I know it's horrendous.
 Like many school projects, quality was not the first priority.
-Don't  this, kids.